fluid-project/jira-to-11ty/src/issues/SJRK-318.md

 ---
 Steps to reproduce the problem:

 1\.
-Check out @@Gregor Moss's SJRK-255 branch - <https://github.com/BlueSlug/sjrk-story-telling/tree/SJRK-255>\
+Check out Gregor Moss's SJRK-255 branch - <https://github.com/BlueSlug/sjrk-story-telling/tree/SJRK-255>\
 2\.
 In SJRK root directory, copy the file sjrk.storyTelling.server.config.json5.example to sjrk.storyTelling.server.config.json5\
 3\.
 Modify sjrk.storyTelling.server.config.json5 to set the value of "theme" to an empty string;\
 4\.
 Open a powershell window, run these commands to start SJRK site: